 How To Rewire Your Brain For Wealth

 I was once poor, in serious debt and most importantly was very depressed about it.
-Not anymore though!
-I learned what I needed to do and today and I want to set you on the path to rewire your brain for wealth.
+Not any more though!
+I learned what I needed to do and today, and I want to set you on the path of how to rewire your brain for wealth.

 Wealth is still one of those topics that can cause so much controversy when talked about in the world of personal development or spirituality.